 Therefore, his PIR is 17.5%.

 Still not sure what your PIR should be?
-Contact us here and we'll help you find out.
+Contact your KiwiSaver provider to check your current rate or contact us here and we'll help you find out.

 By Stephen France - KiwiSaver Specialist